MT 50x1.5x30000 - magnetic tape

 bulk discounts:

-Lifting power and form of a magnet can be verified using our
+Weight as well as structure of a neodymium magnet can be calculated using our

 | properties | values |